 Class is scheduled for Mondays and Wednesdays.
 Mondays are lecture and meeting days; this is the time when students can share progress as a group, and discuss issues with peers and the instructor.
 Wednesdays are lab days.
 This time is for students to work on their projects.
-Students can also schedule longer appointments of half an hour or more with the instructor on Mondays from 11 AM to 2 PM or Thursdays from 11 AM to 2 PM.
+Students can also schedule longer appointments of half an hour or more with the instructor on Mondays from 9 AM to 2 PM or Thursdays from 9 AM to 11 AM.